mkaul/ccm-gulp/README.md

     gulp

-# Conventions over Configuration
+# Convention over Configuration
-Use relative paths in your ccm component files such as '../' + directory_name + '/' + file_name, so that you can test your implementation locally.
-Deployment via gulp includes remotification (gulp js), which is a replacement of all local paths by absolute paths.
+- Use *relative paths* in your ccm component files such as `'../' + directory_name + '/' + file_name`, so that you can test your implementation locally.
+Deployment via ccm-gulp includes remotification (via task `gulp js`), which performs a replacement of all local paths by *absolute paths*.

+- Use GitHub Hosting under `http://USER.github.io/ccm-components` for your ccm components, see ["Project Pages site owned by a user account"](https://help.github.com/articles/user-organization-and-project-pages/).

+- Use `resources` for storing your remotified ccm components.

+- Use `api` for storing the API documentation of your ccm components.

+- Download the `gh-pages` branch of your Project Pages site into a neigbour folder called `ccm-components-page`.

+- run `gulp` for updating your remotified ccm components and their documentation.

-If your GitHub Repository is "https://github.com/USER/ccm-components", you can generate ["Project Pages site owned by a user account"](https://help.github.com/articles/user-organization-and-project-pages/), which will be hosted under "http://USER.github.io/ccm-components".
-The project pages are stored in the branch "gh-pages" in the same project repo.
-If you download the "gh-pages" branch of your Project Pages site into a neigbour folder called "ccm-components-page", the gulp task "gulp js" will generate remotified components into the "resources" subdirectory underneath the "ccm-components-page" directory, the gulp task "gulp doc" will generate API documentation into the "api" subdirectory underneath the "ccm-components-page" directory.
-Otherwise reconfigure config.json to adapt to your structure.
+- If your GitHub Repository is `https://github.com/USER/ccm-components`, you can generate your ["Project Pages site owned by a user account"](https://help.github.com/articles/user-organization-and-project-pages/), which will be hosted under `http://USER.github.io/ccm-components`.
+The project pages are stored in the branch `gh-pages` in the same project repo.
+If you download the `gh-pages` branch of your Project Pages site into a neigbour folder called `ccm-components-page`, the gulp task `gulp js` will generate remotified components into the `resources` subdirectory underneath the `ccm-components-page` directory, the gulp task `gulp doc` will generate API documentation into the `api` subdirectory underneath the `ccm-components-page` directory.
+Otherwise reconfigure `config.json` to adapt to your structure.

 # Other Configurations
-Other Configurations may be added to config.json oder gulpfile.js directly.
+Other Configurations may be added to `config.json` oder `gulpfile.js`  directly.

+    "gulp": {
+      "user": "mkaul",              // USER on GitHub
+      "repo": "ccm-components",     // repository name on GitHub "exclude_folders": {          // folders without ccm-components
+        ".git": true,
+        ".idea": true,
+        "api": true,
+        "dist": true,
+        "fonts": true,
+        "images": true,
+        "javascripts": true,
+        "libs": true,
+        "stylesheets": true
+      },
+      "repo_suffix": "-page",       // repository suffix for gh-pages branch of your Project Pages "api_dirname": "api",         // name of directory of API documentation "destination": "resources/",  // directory for remotified ccm components "external_components": "external_components",  // directory for extra components not in your own repository "server_url": "http://{user}.github.io/{repo}/resources/"  // URL with placeholders
+    },